Application process is now closed for Shrine Initiation.

 Papyrus of Ani- The Judgment Scene

-In addition to underscoring the importance of Ma'at, the Heru Em Pert Em Heru Em Kher also provides us with a helpful set of 42 "Negative Declarations".
+In addition to underscoring the importance of Ma'at, the Reu Em Pert Em Heru Em Kher also provides us with a helpful set of 42 "Negative Declarations".
 These "laws" not only seem to be a predecessor of the 8 of the Christian Bible's 10 commandments, but they are a comprehensive description of one of the world's earliest ethical codes.
 They form the basis of the primary teachings of the Shrine of Ma'at.
-Listed below, they are edited from "The Book of the Dead" by E.A.
+Listed below, they are edited from the Reu Em Pert Em Heru Em Kher (The Book of the Dead) by E.A.
 Wallis Budge